OHDSI/TheBookOfOhdsi/NetworkResearch.md

 - Reviewing the study code for any technical anomalies
 - Working with a local IT team to permit and install any dependent R packages needed to execute the package within technical constraints

+\BeginKnitrBlock{rmdimportant}
-\BeginKnitrBlock{rmdimportant}<div class="rmdimportant">**Data Quality and Network Studies:** As discussed in Chapter \@ref(ExtractTransformLoad), quality control is a fundamental and iterative piece of the ETL process.
+**Data Quality and Network Studies:** As discussed in Chapter \@ref(ExtractTransformLoad), quality control is a fundamental and iterative piece of the ETL process.
 This should be done regularly outside of the network study process.
 For a network study, a study lead may ask to review participating site's data quality reports or design custom SQL queries to understand potential variation in contributing data sources.
-For more detail on the data quality efforts going on within OHDSI, please see Chapter \@ref(DataQuality).</div>\EndKnitrBlock{rmdimportant}
+For more detail on the data quality efforts going on within OHDSI, please see Chapter \@ref(DataQuality).
+\EndKnitrBlock{rmdimportant}

 Each site will have a local data analyst who executes the study package.
 This individual must review the output of the study package to ensure no sensitive information is transmitted, although all the data in CDM had been already de-identified.
 When you are using pre-built OHDSI methods such as Population-Level Effect Estimation (PLE) and Patient Level Prediction (PLP), there are configurable settings for the minimum cell count for a given analysis.
 The data analyst is required to review these thresholds and ensure it follows local governance policies.